1stZorua/branchbuddy/README.md

 Branchbuddy is a mobile application built with Flutter designed to encourage tree planting activities and promote environmental sustainability.
 With branchbuddy, users can track their tree planting activities, access educational resources, engage with a community of like-minded individuals, and earn rewards for their participation.

+## Figma Design
+The design of branchbuddy focuses on a clean, user-friendly interface to enhance the tree planting experience.
+For detailed design elements, please refer to the [Figma design](https://www.figma.com/design/hTB6vreWJZnXPcryfJVogT/branchbuddy-high-fidelity?t=bMG9zBrtGFbnhhVy-1).

 ## Features

 - Track treep planting activities with detailed information such as species planted, location, and date.